 You can make a one-time full withdrawal of the CD with no penalty, you just have to wait until 7 days after opening.

-They also have a 10-Month No Penalty CD with a yield of 2.95% APY
+They also have a 10-Month No Penalty CD with a yield of 4.70% APY but I don’t know why you’d pick that over the higher rate.

 Sallie Mae also offers term CDs ranging from six months to 60 months, paying interest as high as 3.25% APY.
 Each of these CDs requires a minimum deposit of $2,500.
 Their High-Yield Savings Account pays 1.95% APY on all balances with no maintenance fees.
 They also offer a Money Market Account with no minimum balance and maintenance fees.